 - Sheila Aharoni, Treasurer

 - David Elliot Lewis

-Gregg Miller, Vice President.
-Gregg Miller.
+Gregg Miller, President.
 Gregg joined CHP’s board in 2012, bringing many years of experience in real estate and land use law as a partner at the firm of Coblentz Patch Duffy & Bass LLP.
 At Coblentz, Gregg represents developers, managers, brokers, owners, and operators in the acquisition, financing, entitlement, development, leasing and sale of various property types.
 He has done extensive pro bono work throughout San Francisco, representing Community Housing Partnership in the acquisition and entitlement of the Edward II hotel for development into housing for transition- aged youth.

 David Elliot Lewis.
 A resident in a Community Housing Partnership property, David joined the Board in 2010.
 Trained as an Industrial/Organizational Psychologist, David has worked as a consultant to large organizations, created and fielded software to assist in executive performance assessment, and taught Masters level courses in the Human Resources and Organizational Development program at the University of San Francisco.
 Recently David has been engaged in political writing, activism and volunteering to improve his community.